How to Hear Yourself on Mic in Windows 11

 Method 2: Using the “Test your microphone” feature

-Step 1: Accessing the sound settings
+Step 1: Getting to the sound settings

-1. Click on the Start button in the taskbar.
+1. Click the Start button on the taskbar.

 Step 2: Selecting your microphone